goatandsheep/se-exp-challenge-invoice/README.md

 The boilerplate styles seem to make things worse due to overflow but I'm not going to obsess over styling.

+At this point I realized I kinda did the wrong thing wrt the customer view and I'll probably need a router

 Some things I didn't do:

 - [ ] Testing components with jest
 - [ ] componentalized input fields
 - [ ] typescript or documenting components or proptypes
 - [ ] fixed autolinting
+- [ ] show which fields have been changed

 ## Challenge Introduction